swatlab/uplift-analysis/Readme.md

 ### Research questions
 - RQ1: What are the characteristics of patches that are uplifted?
+- RQ2: How effective are uplift operations?
-- RQ2: What are the characteristics of uplifted patches that introduced faults in the system?
+- RQ3: What are the characteristics of uplifted patches that introduced faults in the system?
+- RQ4: Are regressions caused by uplift more severe than the bugs that were fixed with the uplift?
+- RQ5: Could some of the regressions have been prevented through more exten- sive testing on the channels?

 ### Data mining scripts
 - **bug_inducing.py**: identifies fault-inducing patches based on the SZZ algorithm.